testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 }
 ```

-Then call provide the SDK your verifier with the following line.
+Then call the SDK with your verifier.

 ```java
 TestFairy.setFeedbackVerifier(new MyFeedbackVerifier());